Ashwagandha Side Effects

 Quick answer

 The most commonly reported ashwagandha side effects are upset stomach, loose stools, nausea, and drowsiness.
-Those can happen early and may seem minor, but there are also more important safety concerns.
+Those can happen early and may seem minor, but ashwagandha also has more serious safety concerns around liver injury, thyroid effects, pregnancy or breastfeeding, and medicine interactions.

 - Liver injury has been linked to ashwagandha in some people.
 Rare does not mean trivial.